adavidramos/it-basic/README.md

 # it-basic-site

 This is a collection of website starter kits, both ones used in production and ones used for teaching.
-They share a philosophy of keeping things simple.
+They share a philosophy of keeping simple things simple.

 David Ramos
 dave@imaginaryterrain.com
 @imagineterrain

+## Flavors

+**basic**: A very simple CSS project that uses relative paths.
+Includes the jQuery library.
+I usually use this for teaching.

+**advanced**: A SASS-based project that uses absolute paths.
+This is what I use for production sites.

 ## License

 The kits are available under the MIT License.
 Some code - notably jQuery and elements taken from HTML5Boilerplate - are the property of other entities.

 ## License Terms